 It appears that The Long Dark has quite the future in front of it.
 Blackrock is the exciting new toy for fans of Survival mode, but it’s not going to be the last.
 You can read more about the future of The Long Dark with the December 2021 developer diary, and we’ll be sure to keep bugging Raphael with questions as the game evolves.
 You can track all The Long Dark coverage we have via the topic page on Shacknews.

 Bill, who is also known as Rumpo, is a lifelong gamer and Toronto Maple Leafs fan.
-He is known for his guide writing and, unsettlingly enough, enjoys grinding out in-depth collectible articles.
-Tweet him @RumpoPlays if you have a question or comment about one of his guides.
+He made his mark early in his career through guide writing and a deep understanding of editorial SEO.
+He enjoys putting in the work to create a great content, be it a wild feature or grinding out an in-depth collectible guide.
+Tweet him @RumpoPlays if you have a question or comment about one of his articles.